-Fatima Kissi Traore from Guinea and her fiancé Ary Jameel from Syria.
+Fatima Kissi Traore from Guinea and Ary Jameel from Iraq.

 Fatima is now studying Business Management for fashion.
 Before working full-time for Croydon Council, she was an independent member of their fostering panel.
 “I was the one bringing the voice of fostered children to the panel,” she says.
 “I had an offer to join the team of social workers as support coordinator and worked there for six months.
 When I met Ary we started talking about having our own brand; I would organise the business side of things and he would be the creative one.”